Jellycat: Reception

-Jellycat won Earnshaw Magazine's Earnie Award in both 2015 and 2018, within the Toys category.
+Jellycat won Earnshaw Magazine's Earnie Award in 2015 and 2018, within the Toys category.
 The company received the Outstanding Achievement Award at The Greats Awards in 2020.
+In 2024, the World Intellectual Property Organization (WIPO)'s Hague Yearly Review ranked Jellycat Limited's number of industrial design applications filled under the Hague System as 8th in the world, with 255 applications submitted during 2023.

-The increasing popularity of the toys – helped by considerable online momentum (Jellycat’s TikTok account has 10.2m likes) has led to extraordinary security measures being put in place by British retailers following a 'crime wave'.
+Jellycat products have a strong social media presence, with the number of reported views on TikTok reaching several billion.
+The increasing popularity of the toys–helped by the online momentum–has led to stringent security measures being implemented by British retailers following a 'crime wave' of shoplifting and burglaries of Jellycat stockists.
 The thriving and profitable secondary market for Jellycat toys has been referred to as a "darker, stranger underbelly" to the Jellycat phenomenon, as it provides a ready outlet for thieves to dispose of stolen toys.